-SOCIAL AND ENVIRONMENTAL DETERMINANTS OF POPULATION HEALTH
+SOCIAL & ENVIRONMENTAL DETERMINANTS OF POPULATION HEALTH

-Social factors such as poverty, economic inequality, social isolation and exclusion, exposure to violence, poor nutrition and job stress along with environmental conditions shape health in ways that health care systems are challenged to fix.
+Social factors such as poverty, economic inequality, social isolation and exclusion, exposure to violence, poor nutrition, and job stress, along with environmental conditions, shape health in ways that health care systems are challenged to fix.

 The fertility declines since the 1960s have resulted in rapidly aging populations.
 These changes in population size and ratios have had dramatic effects on demographic distribution, living conditions, family structures, fiscal balances, and a whole host of other factors key to human welfare.

 POPULATION MOBILITY – MIGRATION IN A GLOBAL ECONOMY

 Migration is a complex global phenomenon.
 Integration challenges have led to a great deal of research on immigrant identities, on transnational connections between sending and receiving societies, and on patterns of social, cultural and economic integration.